Williamsonia (plant): Taxonomy

 Williamsonia was originally described as Zamia gigas by William Crawford Williamson.
 William Carruthers proposed the name Williamsonia in 1870, with the type species being W. gigas from the Middle Jurassic of England.
 When originally specifying the genus, Carruthers specifically referred to the foliage, which modern authors usually assign to the foliage genus Zamites.
 However, later authors beginning with Tom Harris's 1969 publication The Yorkshire Jurassic Flora used Williamsonia to refer to the ovulate reproductive organs.

 Distribution

-Fossils of Williamsonia are known spanning from the Middle Triassic to Late Cretaceous, and have been found worldwide, including in Europe, Australia, North America, East Asia India and South America.
+Fossils of Williamsonia are known spanning from the Early and Middle Triassic to Late Cretaceous, and have been found worldwide, including in Europe, Australia, North America, East Asia India and South America.